ga-wdi-curriculum/rails-activerecord/readme.md

 ## We Do: Migrations (15 minutes / 0:35)

 At the end of the last exercise, we got an error in the Rails Console telling us that a table did not yet exist.
 Let's take care of that with migrations...

 Think of a set of migrations as a recipe for a database schema, with each migration representing a step in that recipe.
 * A schema starts off with nothing in it, and each migration modifies it to add/remove tables, columns or entries.
 * Active Record knows how to update your schema along this timeline, bringing it from whatever point it is in the history to the latest version.
 * Active Record will also update your db/schema.rb file to match the up-to-date structure of your database.

 > An extensive description of Rails migrations can be found [http://edgeguides.rubyonrails.org/active_record_migrations.html](here).

 In the terminal...

 ```bash
 $ rails g migration create_artists
 ```

 > `rails g` is short for `rails generate`.
+>
+> Note the title we gave our migration file.
+Here we've indicated that we're creating a table called `artists`.
+The two words are separated by an underscore.
+This is a rails convention.

 This creates a migration file `db/migrate/20150726145027_create_artists.rb`.
 Let's see what it looks like...

 The numbers at the beginning of a migration file are a timestamp.
 * Rails uses this timestamp to determine which migration should be run and in what order, so if you're copying a migration from another application or generate a file yourself, be aware of its position in the order.

 > [Source](http://edgeguides.rubyonrails.org/active_record_migrations.html#creating-a-migration)

 ```rb